 The calming effect of niacinamide eases discomfort and lessens temporary redness, paving the way for renewed, beautiful skin.

-In higher concentrations, niacinamide provides potent antioxidant power that clarifies and balances skin, making it perfect for sun lovers.
+In higher concentrations, niacinamide provides potent antioxidant power that clarifies and balances skin, making it perfect for sun lovers and those who spend a lot out of time outdoors.

 How to Use Niacinamide for Skin

-- Hydrate, baby!
-Apply moisturizer to your face and neck and give it plenty of time to sink in.
-Because niacinamide gives lotions such a kick, a facial cream that includes it, like our Crème de la Cream, is a smart choice.
+5. Apply moisturizer to your face and neck, allowing it to fully absorb.
+Because niacinamide amplifies the effects of moisturizers, choose a face cream that includes it, like H2 Oh Yeah, Crème de la Cream, or Youth Fairy.

 What Types of Skin Should Use Niacinamide?

 Anyone dealing with a complexion that looks tired or dull can benefit from products with niacinamide.
-Its penchant for protecting, rejuvenating, and evening skin results in a noticeable glow.
+Its penchant for protecting and rejuvenating skin results in a noticeable glow.

-As we age, we need all the help we can get to keep dirt, irritants, and the elements at bay.
-That means the more antioxidants, the better!
-When your skin is nurtured with protectors like niacinamide, it promotes an ageless look.
+As we age, we need all the help we can get to keep skin-damaging free radicals at bay.
+That means the more antioxidants, the better.
+When your skin is nurtured with protectors like niacinamide, it promotes healthier, more youthful-looking skin.

 Combination and oily complexions have a habit of overproducing an oily, waxy substance called sebum, which results in clogged pores and buildup.
-Niacinamide helps put the kibosh on extra oil, evening out texture in the process.
+Niacinamide helps to restore balance to oily skin.

 As they say, an ounce of prevention is better than a pound of cure.
 Much of what niacinamide does for the skin is what makes it a great preventative against the effects of aging and the environment.
 That makes it a no-brainer when it comes to those in their 20s and 30s.